olhsha/phpunittests/trunk/README.txt

 php composer.phar install

 It picks up "composer.json" file containing the list of necessary libraries.
 This file  must be in the repository.
-The "composer.phar" may be or may not be in the repository,
+The "composer.phar" may be but do not have to be in the repository,
-and in the last case you can download it from elsewhere.
+and you can download it from elsewhere.

 After running the command, a directory "vendor" is created.
 It contains the necessary libraries.